 Welcome to the John Philip Borger Comic Book Collection

 The CLRC is proud to announce the acquisition of the John Philip Borger Comic Book Collection.
 After considering various locations to donate his precious comic book collection, life-long collector John Borger finally selected the Children’s Literature Research Collections.
 Borger was impressed by the climate-controlled, archival-sound facilities offered in the Andersen Library Archives and Special Collections caverns, and believed the CLRC would be a good steward for his books.
-He has generously donated over 40,000 volumes, including secondary materials such as action figures.
+He generously donated over 40,000 volumes.

 Additional materials in the Borger Collection, including a collection of sci-fi and fantasy paperback novels, comic anthologies, and comic related periodicals, can be found by searching the library catalog.